Apple iPhone 15 Launch Event: Four New Models Unveiled

 The new Apple Watch will be available in a gorgeous new pink aluminium case, the first time that Apple has introduced a pink-coloured watch.
 The aluminium casing will also be available in starlight, silver, midnight and Product red colours.
 It will also have stainless steel gold, silver and graphite colours.

 The second-generation Apple Watch Ultra was also introduced.
-While the Apple Watch Series 9 starts at SGD 599, the Apple Watch Ultra 2 is priced at SGD 1,199 for the GPS+ Cellular version.
+While the Apple Watch Series 9 starts at RM 1,899, the Apple Watch Ultra 2 is priced at RM 3,799 for the GPS+ Cellular version.

 (Hero and Featured images: Apple)